Cybersecurity Risk Management Minor

 Cryptography and Authentication

 As more users access remote systems, the job of identifying and authenticating those users at distance becomes increasingly difficult.
 The growing impact of attackers on identification and authentication systems puts additional strain on our ability to ensure that only authorized users obtain access to controlled or critical resources.
 This course introduces encryption techniques and their application to contemporary authentication methods.
-(Prerequisites: (CSEC-101 or 4050-220) and (MATH-131 or MATH-190 or 1055-265) or equivalent courses.)
+(Prerequisites: (CSEC-101 or CSEC-102 or CSEC-140) and (MATH-131 or MATH-190) or equivalent courses.)
 Lecture 3 (Fall, Spring).

 Risk Management for Information Security